Updated August 2025

 - Abide by operations agreements

-Most critically, audits provide business leaders and stakeholders a high level of comfort on the accuracy of the finances.
+Most critically, audits provide business leaders and stakeholders a high level of comfort on the accuracy of the presentation of their financials.

 What are Audited Financial Statements?

-After the audit is complete, the CPA partner will issue a formal report which expresses an opinion on whether the financial records are presented fairly, in all material respects.
-Audited financial statements are the highest level of assurance a CPA can perform.
+After the audit is complete, the CPA firm will issue a formal report which expresses an opinion on whether the financial records are presented fairly, in all material respects.
+Audited financial statements are the highest level of assurance a CPA firm can provide.

-In both the finance and accounting industries, audited financial statements (and even reviewed financial statements) lend credibility to company.
+Audited financial statements (and even reviewed financial statements) lend credibility to company by indicating that their financial statements are presented in accordance with generally accepted accounting principles.
 In some circumstances, a business is legally compelled to deliver an audited financial statements.
 And, businesses, as a form of best practices, may choose to engage a CPA to perform a financial audit, even without legal obligation.

 Financial Audit vs. Financial Review